 The most effective way in reaching a large audience is through our web site, media contacts and event participation in events such as the Alameda County Fair and Public Health fairs.
 At special events, our staff interacts directly with the public through hands-on demonstrations and answer questions on pests and vector-related matters.
+Our Program Manager started a major push towards school presentations, and several staff are working on and giving presentations at elementary schools in Fremont.
 At the District office, our Vector Ecologist, Community Relations Coordinator, and management provide phone consultations on vector-related questions and onsite identifications of insects, ticks, and others.